-Tourism in ChileChile recorded a total of 5 million tourists in 2019, ranking 34th in the world in absolute terms.
+Tourism in ChileChile recorded a total of five million tourists in 2019, ranking 34th in the world in absolute terms.

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
 By putting the tourist numbers in relation to the population of Chile, the result is much more comparable picture: With 0.28 tourists per resident, Chile ranked 80th in the world.
 In South America, it ranked 3rd.

 Chile generated around 1.03 billion US Dollar in the tourism sector alone.
 This corresponds to 0.33 percent of its the gross domestic product and approximately 9 percent of all international tourism receipts in South America.

 Back to overview: Chile

 Development of the tourism sector in Chile from 1995 to 2019The following chart shows the number of tourist arrivals registered in Chile each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 12 countries in South America.

 Revenues in tourismIn 1995, tourism revenues amounted to 1.19 billion USD, or about 1.6 percent of the gross national product.
 This corresponded to about 1.54 million tourists at that time and roughly 770 USD per person.
 Within 25 years, the country's dependence on tourism has decreased noticeably.
 Before the outbreak of the Covid-19 pandemic, sales took up $3.28 billion billion, 1.2 percent of gross national product.
 Thus, each visitor spent an average of $604 on their vacation in Chile.